-IBS management through dietFebruary 24th, 2014 in Diseases, Conditions, Syndromes /
+IBS management through dietFebruary 24, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 A long-term study has shown that those who suffer irritable bowel syndrome (IBS) can effectively manage the condition by avoiding certain types of foods that trigger their symptoms.

 Monash researchers have provided evidence from a long-term study that a diet low in foods belonging to a family of carbohydrates, FODMAPs (fermentable, oligosaccharides, disaccharides, monosaccharides and polyols) effectively reduces symptoms of Irritable Bowel Syndrome (IBS).
 FODMAPs are poorly absorbed by the digestive tract.